qwaxwqx ?astaw s?axu tas?

 New cedars, spruces, firs,

-and salal berries appeared to two eyes.
+and salal berries appeared.

-Enemies, diseases, and famine appeared,
+Enemies, diseases, and famine appeared.

 People learned from the Transformers/Changers/Teachers: